PatternsTechGit/PT_GithubRepos/README.md

 >
 >![](images/37.png)
 >
 >5.
 Use the following command to clone the repository.
+You may need to give credentials while running the given command
 >
 > ```bash
 > git clone <Paste the URL here>